GET THE UK'S BEST VAPE POD STARTER KIT FREE (*when you buy a pack of refills - SAVE £19.99)

 Comparing Cigarette Nicotine To E-Cigarette Nicotine

-When we first make the switch from cigarettes to e-cigarettes most of us want to match what we were currently smoking to what we will be vaping with.
+When we first make the switch from cigarettes to E-Cigarettes most of us want to match what we were currently smoking to what we will be vaping with.

 And with flavours this comes easily, SMOKO for example has a wide range of tobacco flavours to help make the switch easier.
 However when it comes to the nicotine strength things get much trickier.